MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Prerequisite

-Your environment must be located in one of the following regions: Australia, Asia, Canada, Europe, France, Japan, India, Norway ,South Africa, South America, United Arab Emirates and United States.
+Your environment must be located in one of the following regions: Australia, Asia, Canada, Europe, France, Japan, India, Norway, South Africa, South America, United Arab Emirates, and United States.

 ### Benefits of using the preview model